reach-sh/reach-lang/docs-md/src/ref-programs-compute.md

 The ${defn("lastConsensusTime")} primitive returns the network time of the last publication of the DApp.
-This may not be available if there was no such previous publication, such as at the beginning of an application where `deployMode` is `'firstMsg'`.
+This may not be available if there was no such previous publication, such as at the beginning of an application before the first publication.

 ::: note
 Why is there no `thisConsensusTime`?